 The Stakeholder Pension from Aviva is a long-term investment that helps you build up a sum of money that you can then use in retirement.
 It differs from other personal pensions as it must meet minimum Government requirements on capped charges and low minimum payment levels.

 Our Stakeholder Pension is a tax-efficient way to invest because HMRC allows you tax relief on your payments into your pension plans up to £3,600 a year or 100% of your UK taxable earnings if greater.
 With the tax relief, £2,880 paid in would effectively become £3,600.
 There is a payment limit each year, which is called the annual allowance.
 If total payments to all your pension plans are more than the annual allowance, you will normally have to pay tax on the excess.
 The annual allowance is £40,000.

 Taking certain types of retirement benefit will trigger the money purchase annual allowance (MPAA).
-You will still have an annual allowance of £40,000 in total, but no more than £10,000 can be paid into a defined contribution (money purchase) pension and £30,000 for the other pension savings.
+You will still have an annual allowance of £40,000 in total, but no more than £4,000 can be paid into a defined contribution (money purchase) pension, with the remainder being available for other pension savings.
 The provider paying your retirement benefits will tell you if this applies to you.

 If you are employed, your employer can also make payments into your plan and you won't normally pay tax or National Insurance on these.
 Your employer payments will count towards your annual allowance.
 However, please bear in mind that the tax treatment depends on your individual circumstances and may be subject to change in the future.